Last updated by Sandeep Dinesh 2 months ago

 Kbee does not store the contents of the articles on our servers.
 Instead, Kbee pushes pages to a CDN Cache.
 This allows you to provide your users with a lightning quick experience as well as optional SEO benefits for your organization.

-On the Pro and Business plans, search is powered by Algolia DocSearch.
+Search is powered by Algolia DocSearch.
 We use Algolia to index your content to automatically provide best-in-class search.
 This means a copy of your content is stored in a specialized machine-readable format in our private Algolia account.
 We do not use this content for anything other than powering search.
-If you would like to disable advanced search on your Pro or Business plan, please contact us at firstname.lastname@example.org.
+If you would like to disable advanced search please contact us at email@example.com.
+You can learn more about search in this article.

 Kbee has also been audited by Google to use the Google Drive API, and our CTO worked at Google for over 5 years.